-SConscript returns the values of any variables named by the executed SConscript(s) in arguments to the Return function (see above for details).
-If a single SConscript call causes multiple scripts to be executed, the return value is a tuple containing the returns of all of the scripts.
+SConscript returns the values of any variables named by the executed SConscript file(s) in arguments to the Return function.
+If a single SConscript call causes multiple scripts to be executed, the return value is a tuple containing the returns of each of the scripts.
 If an executed script does not explicitly call Return, it returns None.